TamasPetii/Who-wants-to-be-a-millionaire/README.md

 # How to run Project from Visual Studio 2022

+0. Download Visual Studio 2022 and set up for c++. <br> VS2022 c++ `does contain thread` by default so probably you won't get a thread error like the above
 1. Download the `Visual Studio 2022 Version` from my Github
 2. Create an directory named as SDL2 recommended in C:\
 3. Create an `include`, `lib`, `bin` direcory inside of the SDL2 directory.